 Once the brain is accustomed to ecstasy consumption levels, an individual will begin to experience psychological symptoms of withdrawal, such as depression and anxiety, after they stop using the drug.
 Physical effects are similar to other stimulants, such as cocaine, amphetamines and even coffee, depending on tolerance levels, frequency, and duration of use, metabolism and general conditions of health.

 The effects of ecstasy come and go rather quickly, usually in the span of three to six hours or throughout an evening of partying.
 When the heightened energy and emotions peak and begin to subside after about 15-30 minutes from ingestion, a person who has taken a moderate dose of ecstasy can be expected to crave more of the drug.
 But, that’s not all.
-Other withdrawal symptoms, especially when combined with other drugs, such as marijuana and cocaine, may include:

 Because ecstasy is illegal, the drug is either purchased on the street, passed from one individual to another or shared among friends.
 This not only makes pinpointing the drug’s potency difficult but identifying stages in the withdrawal process as well.
 In addition to purity levels, other factors affecting the withdrawal timeline may include an individual’s genetic makeup including metabolism, and frequency and length of use.
 A general guide of what to expect during ecstasy withdrawal somewhat mimics the cocaine timeline.